Mr. Fish is a vintage Luke Cage enemy. He appeared in 1976 and, for 30 years, that was it.

-However in the Fang Gang flashback Mr. Norris is clearly mutated.
+However in the Fang Gang flashback Mr. Norris is already mutated.
 Though his appearance isn’t *quite* as scaly and he still has hair.

 Furtherworse, “Cockroach” Hamilton mentions that “Mort ain’t had all that surgery done [yet]” at this point.

-- Mort Norris was in his mid-teens during the isotope heist.
+- Mort Norris was but in his mid-teens during the isotope heist.
 He was an unruly kid.

 - He had mutated enough by the time the Fang Gang idea was being considered, about two years later.

-- His mutation was unfinished.
-The surgeries were to correct this.
-Say, connecting mutated glands to his bloodstream by clearing internal obstructions due to malformed tissues.
+- His mutation was incomplete.
+The surgeries Cockroach mentioned were to correct this.
+Say, connecting mutated glands to his bloodstream by clearing internal obstructions caused by malformed tissues.

 - Norris considered that being a bit more fish-like by thus fully enabling his mutation was a small price to pay to be super-strong.